IMPORTANT NOTICE – Please Read

-Current Site StatusRecords of Decision have been signed for eleven of the sites that were the subjects of Remedial Investigations.
+Current Site StatusRecords of Decision have been signed for seventeen of the sites that were the subjects of Remedial Investigations.
 Three of these were landfills which have been re-graded, capped, and re-vegetated.
 Several Removal Actions are underway or being considered.
 Remedial Investigations and / or Feasibility Studies have been completed for three other sites and draft Proposed Plans are under review and revision.
 Remedial Investigation field work is underway at several other sites.
 A no-further-action decision document was signed for eleven sites that did not warrant a Remedial Investigation.
 Several other sites are being studied as "site screening areas" to determine if a Remedial Investigation is appropriate.
 A Site Management plan has been recently updated, and a site-wide Federal Facilities Agreement is in place.
 A study of the Mattawaman Creek has been finalized, as has a base-wide background study.
 The Navy is currently evaluating former firing ranges and other training areas as part of the Munitions Response Program.
-Preliminary Site Investigations have been completed base wide and more detailed site investigations or Remedial Investigations are underway for several sites. as of January, 2014, RODs for three additional sites are under review by the EPA and Navy.
+Preliminary Site Investigations have been completed base wide and more detailed site investigations or Remedial Investigations are underway for several sites.
+Three RODs were signed in 2014 addressing two areas of contaminated groundwater and one former landfill.

 The Naval Surface Warfare Center, Indian Head Division (NSWC) is located in northwestern Charles County, Maryland approximately 25 miles southwest of Washington, D.C.
 The facility consists of the main area on the Cornwallis Neck Peninsula and the Stump Neck Annex.
 The main area consists of approximately 2,500 acres and is bounded by the Potomac River to the west and north, the Mattawoman Creek to the south, and the town of Indian Head to the east.
 The Stump Neck Annex is located across the Mattawoman Creek and contains an additional 1,000 acres.
 NSWC was established in 1890 as the Naval Proving Ground, with the mission of testing explosives and propellents.
 Over its 100 year history of operations, the facility has manufactured a variety of munitions chemicals such as smokeless powder, ammonium picrate, nitroglycerine, and nitrocellulose.
 Quantities of sulfuric and nitric acids have been used in the various manufacturing processes.